Few things come in handy as often as an automatic knife, so why not carry one every day?

 While stories have surfaced of serious accidents involving automatic knives over the years, manufacturers have prioritized safety more and more to reduce these accidents.

-If you're looking to start carrying an automatic knife, it's always smart to do your research, even with the steady improvement of technology.
+If you're looking to start carrying an automatic pocket knife, it's always smart to do your research, even with the steady improvement of technology.

 While there's a fairly wide variety of knives that will effectively get the job done, two new models from a well-known name in the blade game deserve the spotlight.